- Professional Boxing Judge: 1978-present.

 After two years as a Deputy D.A., Herb went into private practice.
 Practicing primarily in Criminal Defense, Civil Law, Immigration, Family Law, Personal Injury, Probate and Wills, Herb continues to represent clients at the district court level up to the Nevada Supreme Court.
 He also represents clients in the United States Federal Court.
 He has several reported Nevada Supreme Court decisions.

 In 2012, he was selected by the Nevada Justice Association (NJA) as the recipient of the Lifetime Achievement Award.
+In 2016, he was awarded President's Award for lifetime achievement by the Nevada Boxing Hall of Fame.
+Also in 2016, he was inducted into the Plainville Sports Hall of Fame.

 Herb began his career as an amateur boxing judge in the mid-1970's.
 He eventually began working professional boxing matches as a timekeeper and by keeping count of the knockdowns for the Nevada State Athletic Commission (NSAC).